-Since 1978, the Northwest has saved around 6,000 average megawatts - enough to power five Seattles - meeting 57 percent of the region's load growth over that period.
-Today, energy efficiency is our region's secondlargest power supply behind only hydropower.
+Since 1978, the Northwest has saved over 5,800 average megawatts - enough to power five Seattles - meeting 57 percent of the region's load growth over that period.
+Today, energy efficiency is our region's second-largest power supply behind only hydropower.
 As new opportunities to save energy emerge, the RTF will help ensure that we're accurately counting those savings.

-Council Fish & Wildlife Overview
+Council Fish and Wildlife Overview